Unlike some other careers, you don’t have to worry about getting a degree to qualify for transcription work.

 At the very least, practice transcribing.
 Get used to the software and to listening and transcribing audio.
 You can download free audio files from the Internet to practice.
 Practicing will help you prepare for transcription tests and will help you perform better on the tests.
 Your chances of passing the test will improve dramatically if you are well prepared.

 If you’re getting serious about getting a transcription career, you can check out my general transcription practice files here.
 Practicing with real-life tapes and seeing the finished transcripts will make you feel more self-confident about your transcription skills and you can see how well you’re doing.

-It’s very important to follow the company’s directions.
+It’s very important to follow directions.
 Read the directions of each company you want to test for.
 Instructions will vary depending on the transcription company, client and industry.
 They may include formatting instructions and a style guide.
 Whether the company has a formal style guide or their own rules, make sure to follow them.
 The main reason people fail transcription tests is because they don’t follow the company’s instructions and style guide.
 You must strictly adhere to a companys guideline to pass their tests.